-Our tour is during one of the most important periods for cultural and spiritual renewal in Mexico, and a fitting antidote to the pandemic.
+Our tour was during one of the most important periods for cultural and spiritual renewal in Mexico, and a fitting antidote to the pandemic.
 Here are the details:

 Oct.
 22 – Breakfast at hotel and then we’ll visit one of the shelters for migrant children and families where we’ve been working this year.
 Next, we make the short trip to Playas de Tijuana where the mural-painted border wall extends into the Pacific Ocean.
 Meet the staff, choir members and their families from our partner organization, Promotora de las Bellas Artes, and record a music video together: “Vamos en el Tren de la Paz.”
 Presentation on the situation of migrants and asylum seekers at the Undocumented Café.
 Tonight we dine at the famous Caesar’s Restaurant where the Caesar salad was invented and then go to Praga to hear Sharon’s Tijuana band perform while we enjoy dessert.
 Return to Tijuana hotel for overnight.

 Oct.
 23 – Pick up your boxed breakfast and beverage in the hotel before boarding our bus to travel to the train station.
 Board The Peace Train for our ride with the choir to the town of Tecate.
 Snacks, activities, and rehearsal onboard.
 Arrive at Centro Estatal de las Artes (CEART) cultural center in Tecate.
 While the choirs from Tijuana and Tecate rehearse, our group will have a workshop on the significance of Catrina dolls in the Dia de los Muertos festivities and then we’ll make our own Catrinas.
 After lunch, enjoy a performance at CEART featuring the choirs and indigenous Kumiai musicians and dancers.
 Next, a short ride to Parque La Puerta for the Dia de los Muertos Festival and performances.
 Return to Tijuana hotel for overnight.